use-ink/ink/ARCHITECTURE.md

 #[ink::contract(env = MyCustomTypes)]
 ```

-__Important:__ if a developer writes a contract for a chain that deviates
+__Important:__ If a developer writes a contract for a chain that deviates
 from the default Substrate types, they have to make sure to use that
 chain's `Environment`.